threelittlemonkeys/text-classification-pytorch/vdcnn/README.md

 # VDCNNs for Text Classification in PyTorch

-A PyTorch implementation of Very Deep Convolutional Networks (VDCNNs) for text classification.
+A minimal PyTorch implementation of Very Deep Convolutional Networks (VDCNNs) for text classification.

 ## Usage